 Hyunjin Han is a Children’s Librarian at the Mandel Public Library where she supports the collection of materials and program development and implementation for youth.
-In 2016, she graduated with her Masters of Library and Information Science (MLS) from Emporia University and has been the recipient of numerous grants, including a 2020 Dollar General Summer Reading Grant and a 2019 Google Library Ready to Code Minigrant.
+In 2016, she graduated with her Masters of Library and Information Science (MLIS) from Emporia University and has been the recipient of numerous grants, including a 2020 Dollar General Summer Reading Grant and a 2019 Google Library Ready to Code Minigrant.
 Additionally, she recently served on ALSC’s 2021 Newbery Committee.

 “I believe the role of the library in the fields of equity, diversity, and inclusion is in being a clear reflection of the community we serve, and in being a bridge among diverse communities through our collection and programs,” said Han.
 “I hope to gain more confidence as a part of future leadership in library organizations and develop more effective leadership skills through the Emerging Leaders program.”

 “We are so excited to welcome Hyunjin as our 2022 ALSC sponsored Emerging Leader,” said ALSC President, Lucia Gonzalez.
 “She comes into this role already with such a wealth of library experience and ALSC experience.
 We look forward to seeing how her journey through the Emerging Leaders program shapes her work within the profession and our organization."

 As ALSC’s representative for the 2022 Emerging Leader program, Han will attend the 2022 Virtual LibLearnX, as well as the 2022 ALA Annual Conference in Washington, DC.